vanheeringen-lab/genomepy/README.md

 ### Configuration

 All defaults can be overwritten on the command line and in Python.
-However, you can create & edit the config file to change the default settings:
+However, you can create & edit the config file to change the default settings ([full description](https://vanheeringen-lab.github.io/genomepy/content/config.html)):

 ```bash
 $ genomepy config generate